Oliver Sacks

 — Oliver Sacks[20]

-In 1956, Sacks began his clinical study of medicine at the University of Oxford and Middlesex Hospital Medical School.[19]
+In 1956, Sacks began his study of clinical medicine at the University of Oxford and Middlesex Hospital Medical School.[19]
 For the next two-and-a-half years, he took courses in medicine, surgery, orthopaedics, paediatrics, neurology, psychiatry, dermatology, infectious diseases, obstetrics, and various other disciplines.
 During his years as a student, he helped home-deliver a number of babies.
-In 1958, he graduated with Bachelor of Medicine, Bachelor of Surgery (BM BCh) degrees, and, as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.[22]
+In 1958, he graduated with Bachelor of Medicine, Bachelor of Surgery (BM BCh) degrees, and, as was usual at Oxford, his BA was later promoted to a Master of Arts (MA Oxon) degree.[22]

 In 1961 he arrived in the United States,[24] completing an internship at Mt.
 Zion Hospital in San Francisco and a residency in neurology and neuropathology at UCLA.[25]
 While in San Francisco, Sacks became a lifelong close friend of poet Thom Gunn, saying he loved his wild imagination, his strict control, and perfect poetic form.[10]
 During much of his time at UCLA, he lived in a rented house in Topanga Canyon[26] and experimented with various recreational drugs.
 He described some of his experiences in a 2012 New Yorker article,[27] and in his book Hallucinations.[28]
 During his early career in California and New York City he indulged in: